 For casual gaming, the response time speed won’t be an issue at all.
 Of course, if you mainly play FPS games competitively, you should be getting a higher refresh rate display anyway.

 There are four response time overdrive modes (Off, Normal, Fast, and Faster).
 We recommend using the Normal mode and avoiding the Faster mode, which is too aggressive and adds a lot of inverse ghosting.

 The LG 32UL500 monitor supports AMD FreeSync with a 40-60Hz VRR (variable refresh rate) range over both HDMI and DisplayPort when using the ‘Extended’ FreeSync engine.

 This technology eliminates screen tearing and stuttering by synchronizing the monitor’s refresh rate with your GPU’s frame rate as long as your FPS is within the VRR range.

 It also works with compatible NVIDIA cards over DisplayPort via the ‘G-SYNC Compatible’ mode if you have a GTX 10-series or newer graphics card while all AMD’s recent, and even many older GPUs, support FreeSync.

-To access the OSD (On-Screen Display) menu of the monitor, you can press the joystick placed beneath the bottom bezel of the screen or download and install the On-Screen Control desktop application.
+To access the monitor’s OSD (On-Screen Display) menu, you can press the joystick placed beneath the screen’s bottom bezel or download and install the On-Screen Control desktop application.

 You can even adjust the color temperature manually, adjust the image sharpness, and choose between EBU, SMPTE-C, and Rec709 color spaces.

-Black Stabilizer is available as well which can alter the gamma curvature in order to make objects in shadows more visible which is great for FPS games.
+Black Stabilizer is available as well, which can alter the gamma curvature to make objects in shadows more visible, which is great for FPS games.

 Lastly, note that the monitor has a flicker-free backlight and an integrated low-blue light filter.